4dn-dcic/tibanna/tutorial-using-awsem-without-ff.md

     }
     ```

-    * In addition, I created another policy 'passrole_s3_suwang' that looks as below and added it to her permissions.
+    * In addition, I modified the IAM-Passrole policy of the lambda as below (adding the new role)
     ```
     {
       "Version": "2012-10-17",